strehan1993/sql-docs/azure-sql/database/transparent-data-encryption-byok-database-level-geo-replication-restore.md

 $database = Get-AzSqlDeletedDatabaseBackup -ResourceGroupName <ResourceGroupName> -ServerName <ServerName> -DatabaseId "dbName,133201549661600000" -ExpandKeyList -DeletionDate "2/6/2023" -DatabaseName <databaseName>
 ```

-> [!NOTE]
+> [!IMPORTANT]
 > DatabaseId can be retrieved by listing all restorable dropped databases in the server and is of the format 'databaseName,deletedTimestamp'

 - Select the user assigned identity (and federated client id if configuring cross tenant access).
-- Use [Restore-AzSqlDatabase](/powershell/module/az.sql/restore-azsqldatabase) with the -FromPointInTimeBackup parameter and provide the pre-populated list of keys obtained from the above steps and the above identity (and federated client id if configuring cross tenant access) in the API call using the -KeyList, -AssignIdentity, -UserAssignedIdentityId, -EncryptionProtector (and -FederatedClientId) parameters.
+- Use [Restore-AzSqlDatabase](/powershell/module/az.sql/restore-azsqldatabase) with the -FromDeletedDatabaseBackup parameter and provide the pre-populated list of keys obtained from the above steps and the above identity (and federated client id if configuring cross tenant access) in the API call using the -KeyList, -AssignIdentity, -UserAssignedIdentityId, -EncryptionProtector (and -FederatedClientId) parameters.

 ```powershell
 $database = Get-AzSqlDeletedDatabaseBackup -ResourceGroupName <ResourceGroupName> -ServerName <ServerName> -DatabaseId "dbName,133201549661600000" -ExpandKeyList -DeletionDate <DeletionDate> -DatabaseName <databaseName>